 Please consult with your designated counselor to identify if repeating a course is warranted.

-All required courses for graduation must be completed at Oak Ridge High School.
-For more information regarding the graduation requirements click on the link below: EDUHSD Graduation Requirements
+- All required courses for graduation must be completed at Oak Ridge High School.
+For more information regarding the graduation requirements click on the link EDUHSD Graduation Requirements

-The student must first meet with his/her school counselor to obtain an EDUHSD Off-Campus Pre-Approval Form as well as the Advanced Education packet.
+- The student must first meet with his/her school counselor to obtain an EDUHSD Off-Campus Pre-Approval Form as well as the Dual Enrollment packet.
 In the meeting, the student and counselor will review the requirements for the program.
-For more information about Advanced Education at Folsom Lake College, please click on the link below:
+For more information about Dual Enrollment at Folsom Lake College, please click on the link below:

 I HEARD 9TH GRADE GRADES DO NOT COUNT.
 IS THIS TRUE?